How can AI be used in cybersecurity?

 Frequently asked questions

-How does AI help with the security talent shortage?
+How does AI support 24×7 security monitoring?